cms405/cms405.github.io/_posts/2022-10-24-week-8-1-commentary-isabel-b-ez.md

 The emotivization seems very correlated to informalization.
 The idea of emotion behind font seems more applicable here, although I suppose it is separate from voice tempo and/or variation.
 However, I think informalization is caused by emotivization.
 The rhythm and tempo of one’s speech most often depends on their mood and/or emotions.
 Therefore, the line between these two characteristics seems a bit blurry.
 Nevertheless, it is true that the informalization is more direct.
 We often perceive a person’s tone before analyzing the emotions behind it.

+Once again, the idea of dynamicization correlates closely with that of pictorialization.
+Pictorialization is not only visual representations of words, but it includes movement.
+Dynamicization is the evolution from the static to the moving.
+Although I see the appeal in the advancement of staticness, I believe it is a bit drastic to state that “whatever is still static must become dynamic”.
+In a way, it rises this sense of urgency that, as the world moves, we move, and time moves, then everything else must also move.
+However, I think there is some appeal to the stillness of certain elements, even calligraphy at times.
+In a world where everything moves, we can find some peace in something sedimentary.